 The phrase talent acquisition gets thrown around a lot in the staffing and recruiting industry.
 What we’ve found though, is not everyone is on the same page when it comes to defining what it actually means.
 Human resources claims to manage talent acquisition, however, it does not fully recognize that recruiting is only one piece of the talent acquisition puzzle.

-In recent years, human capital management, or Human Resource has undergone a bit of an identity crisis.
+In recent years, human capital management, or Human Resources has undergone a bit of an identity crisis.
 Historically created to monitor people and performance, HR has evolved into everything from a manager of human capital, to an overseer of talent acquisition, and at times, a strategic business partner.
 Organizations that rely on HR to recruit talent into the organization, have the option to hire recruiting specialists over HR generalists.

-How to Measure HR's Impact on Talent Acquisition
+How to Measure Talent Acquisition

 I've read a few articles that detail the difference between talent acquisition versus recruiting.
 In reality, for some, talent acquisition is simply a more progressive way to refer to just-plain-old recruiting.
 Simply changing a title or the department name, doesn't do anything to improve the actual methodology.